25 February 2025 | Session One: Building a Cyber Resilient Scotland

 NHS National Services Scotland

-From the public to the private sectors and back again, Scott has worked in information and cyber security for the past 20 years.
-Having held CISO positions in the private sector, he joined NHS Scotland NSS in the throes of the Coronavirus pandemic and as Head of Information and Cyber Security leads the mission to deliver a world class cyber security operations capability for Scotland's Health Sector.
-He is excited by the opportunities that new technologies and ways of working bring to society and an advocate of cohesive security strategies presented in everyday language that's understood by users and decision makers alike.
+From the public to the private sectors and back again, Scott has worked in information and cyber security for over 20 years.
+Having held CISO positions in the private sector, he joined NHS NSS in 2020 and leads the mission to deliver a world class cyber security operations capability for Scotland's Health Sector.
+He is excited by the opportunities that new technologies and ways of working bring to society and an advocate of cohesive security strategies to exploit these opportunities safely.

 Richard J. Jones